Anna Wintour is seeking a new Vogue editor-in-chief but will maintain editorial control

 Four years ago, Condé Nast changed its editorial structure, bringing together editorial teams around the world for the first time.
 Every market where Condé Nast operates has a head of editorial content led by a global editorial director.
 The new role at American Vogue is part of that reorganization.
 The new structure has already been rolled out at other Vogue titles around the world.

-The company will not seek an editor in chief to replace Wintour at American Vogue, replacing that title with the new head of editorial content.
-The idea is to afford Wintour more time to tend to other titles in her portfolio.
+The company will not seek an editor-in-chief to replace Wintour at American Vogue, replacing that title with the new head of editorial content.

 She modernized the magazine by featuring celebrities on its covers and mixing high fashion with more affordable street style.
 She championed emerging designers, including Marc Jacobs, Alexander McQueen and John Galliano, and broadened the brand’s reach by adding new titles around the world.